Clonard chess piece: History

-The chess piece was found in a bog in Clonard, Co.
-Meath, Ireland some time before 1817.
-A number of similar pieces were reportedly discovered at the same time but the Queen is the sole survivor, with the rest of the pieces now lost.
+The chess piece was found in a bog in Clonard, County Meath, Ireland some time before 1817.
+A number of similar pieces were reportedly discovered at the same time but the queen is the sole survivor, with the rest of the pieces now lost.

-As recorded by John O'Donovan in the 'Book of Rights' (1847), the Clonard pieces were in the possession of Dr Edward Francis Tuke (c.1778-1846) who had a small private museum at 106 Stephen's Green, West in Dublin.
-Tuke reportedly gave the Queen piece to George Petrie, an artist and antiquarian member of the Royal Irish Academy, around 1817.
+As recorded by John O'Donovan in the 'Book of Rights' (1847), the Clonard pieces were in the possession of Dr Edward Francis Tuke (c.1778-1846) who had a small private museum at 106 Stephen's Green West in Dublin.
+Tuke reportedly gave the queen piece to George Petrie, an artist and antiquarian member of the Royal Irish Academy, around 1817.